ignasi-p/eq-diagr-kth/README.md

 The original software (without KTH settings) and the souce code may be found [here][29].

-A previous software version for Windows (Visual Basic) named (**Medusa/Hydra**) and developped at [KTH][1] is available at https://sites.google.com/site/chemdiagr
+A previous un-maintained version for Windows (Visual Basic) named (**Medusa/Hydra**) and developped at [KTH][1] is available at https://sites.google.com/site/chemdiagr

 ## Download
 All downloads are available in the [releases section][2].
-There are two variants of Chemical Equilibrium Diagrams: multi platform, and Windows, these versions are either a complete zip file or a Windows installer.
+There are two variants of Chemical Equilibrium Diagrams: multi platform, and Windows.
+These versions are either a complete zip file or a Windows installer.

 - The multi-platform zip-file contains jar-files which may be used under Ubuntu (Linux), Windows or MacOS.